phac-nml/pipeline-standards/README.md

 This document describes the specification for developing [IRIDA Next][irida-next] Nextflow pipelines.
 This follows many of the recommendations from the [nfcore pipeline schema][nfcore-pipeline-schema].

+A tutorial on developing a pipeline available at [IRIDA Next nf-core pipeline tutorial][pipeline-tutorial].

 - [1.
 Input](#1-input)
   * [1.1.
 Default samplesheet](#11-default-samplesheet)
   * [1.2.
 Types of input data](#12-types-of-input-data)